-For 90 years, Electro‑Voice has designed and engineered sound reinforcement solutions to empower the performer, exceed the expectations of the audio professional, and elevate the audience experience.
+For over 90 years, Electro‑Voice has designed and engineered sound reinforcement solutions to empower the performer, exceed the expectations of the audio professional, and elevate the audience experience.
 We have a passion for sound quality without compromise that we share with our users, built upon generations of hands‑on professional knowledge.
 From its humble beginnings to the international brand it is today, Electro‑Voice has a rich history we'd love to share with you.
 The following timeline highlights some of the key people and products that are part of our story, along with memorable moments where EV equipment made a difference.
 Enjoy!

-Radio Engineers partnership founded by Al Kahn and Lou Burroughs to service radio receivers, located in the basement of the Century Tire and Rubber Company in South Bend, Indiana.
+Radio Engineers partnership founded by Al Kahn and Lou Burroughs to service radio receivers, located in the basement of the Century Tire & Rubber Company in South Bend, Indiana.
 The original investment was $30 and a second‑hand car.

 "Seated in a specially constructed tower and speaking into a microphone, the noted mentor's caustic remarks will be carried to his team by means of amplifiers which will reach all parts of the practice field."